 The Terraform MCP server from HashiCorp gives AI agents real-time access to the Terraform Registry — provider documentation, module specifications, Sentinel policies, and version information.
 Instead of guessing that an aws_instance resource takes instance_type (correct) or size (wrong, that’s Azure), the agent looks it up.

-With 1,300 stars, 134 forks, 323 commits, and 10 releases since May 2025, it’s the official IaC MCP server from the company that invented Terraform.
-And it makes a deliberate choice that defines its philosophy: it doesn’t run terraform apply.
+With 1,300 stars, 143 forks, 340 commits, and 12 releases since May 2025, it’s the official IaC MCP server from the company that invented Terraform.
+And it makes a deliberate choice that defines its philosophy: it doesn’t run terraform apply — though v0.5.0 now lets agents see what plan and apply did.

 What It Does